A list of 90+ medieval names from noble courts, knightly orders, common folk, Celtic regions, and Viking settlements.

 Sir Roland

-The legendary paladin of Charlemagne, immortalized in the Chanson de Roland for his heroic last stand at the Battle of Roncevaux Pass.
-His refusal to blow the horn for reinforcements epitomizes medieval chivalric pride.
+The legendary paladin of Charlemagne, remembered in the Chanson de Roland for his last stand at the Battle of Roncevaux Pass.
+His refusal to blow the horn for reinforcements made him a model of chivalric pride.

 Sir Percival

-Originally the Grail knight in Chrétien de Troyes's unfinished romance, Percival represents the innocent youth who achieves spiritual greatness.
-His quest for the Holy Grail became one of the defining narratives of medieval literature.
+Originally the Grail knight in Chrétien de Troyes's unfinished romance, Percival is the innocent youth who reaches spiritual greatness.
+His quest for the Holy Grail became one of the best-known stories in medieval literature.

 Sir Tristan

-The tragic lover of Iseult whose story predates and influenced the Arthurian canon.
-His tale of forbidden love, loyalty conflicts, and fateful potion became the archetype for medieval romance literature across Europe.
+The tragic lover of Iseult, whose story predates and influenced the Arthurian canon.
+His tale of forbidden love, divided loyalty, and a fateful potion became a model for medieval romance across Europe.

 Sir Gawain

 Arthur's nephew and champion, celebrated in Sir Gawain and the Green Knight for his courage and integrity.
-In early Welsh traditions he was the greatest of all knights, embodying the ideals of courtesy and martial prowess.
+In early Welsh traditions he was the greatest of all knights, known for courtesy and martial skill.

 Sir Lancelot